sampadk04/openai-super-mario-bros/README.md

-# openai-super-mario-bros
+# OpenAI Super Mario Bros

-A Reinforcement Learning implementation on the OpenAI Gym environment setup for Super Mario Bros using the PPO (Proximal Policy Optimization) Algorithm.
+A Reinforcement Learning implementation in the OpenAI Gym environment for Super Mario Bros, using the Proximal Policy Optimization (PPO) algorithm.

+## Overview

-- We use OpenAI gym environment setup for Super Mario Bros to train a Reinforcement Learning Model using PPO (Proximal Policy Optimization) algorithm.
+This project leverages the OpenAI Gym environment to train a reinforcement learning model to play Super Mario Bros.
+The PPO (Proximal Policy Optimization) algorithm is utilized to optimize the model's performance.

-- We follow the steps below:
-    - preprocessing the enviroment
+## Key Features

+- **Preprocessing the Environment:** Preparing the Super Mario Bros environment for efficient training.
-    - simplifying the movements for easier learning
+- **Simplified Movements:** Reducing the complexity of Mario's movements to facilitate easier learning.
-    - grayscaling frames to reduce computation
+- **Grayscale Frames:** Converting frames to grayscale to decrease computational load.
-    - vectorizing and stacking environments to keep track of multiple frames
+- **Vectorizing and Stacking Environments:** Managing multiple frames simultaneously to enhance tracking and decision-making.